sebawita/articles/angular-web-and-mobile/angular-web-and-mobile.md

 ng add @nativescript/schematics
 ```

-This will add NativeScript specific npm modules, and add a default `AppModule` and `AppComponent` definition (or whatever you called your entry module and entry component).
+This will add NativeScript specific npm modules, add a default `AppModule` and `AppComponent` definition (or whatever you called your entry module and entry component) and add another tsconfig.json.

 ## Code Splitting